The 3rd novel in my Aliens & Latte series on track for June 2024 release

 Book 3

-Many of my fans have expressed concern that Book #2 leaves our heroes in a tough spot.
-I can’t say too much because I don’t want to spoil things for those who haven’t read Book 2 yet, but I am a huge believer in happy endings and upbeat stories.
+Many of my fans have noted how Book #2 leaves our heroes in a tough spot.
+I can’t say too much because I don’t want to spoil things for those who haven’t read the second book yet, but I’m a huge believer in happy endings and upbeat stories.
 I’m a bit of a romantic sap that way, but what’s the point in reading stories or watching movies that leave you depressed?
 We’ve got the daily news for that.

 Book #3 continues the story of Jack and Donna and their Radauti friends.